 Grain Harvest Management Scheme

 The NSW Grain Harvest Management Scheme (GHMS) promotes the safe and productive movement of grain.
-It is designed to decrease this risk, protect roads and to increase productivity and efficiency.
+It is designed to decrease harvest risk, protect roads and to increase productivity and efficiency for the movement of grain.
 The GHMS also seeks to provide a productivity benefit for growers and a higher degree of visibility to road managers of the use of their road assets.

 2016/21 Grain Harvest Management Scheme (GHMS)